Starbucks sees hit as coronavirus prompts over 2,000 China store closures

 (Reuters) - Starbucks Corp (SBUX.O) on Tuesday became the first major U.S. company to warn of a financial hit from the new coronavirus outbreak in China, as it closed thousands of restaurants and adjusted operating hours in its biggest growth market.

-The world’s largest coffee chain said it would update its 2020 forecast when it is able to reasonably estimate the impact from the outbreak, which has caused over 100 deaths and over 4,000 confirmed cases in China.
+The world’s largest coffee chain delayed a planned update - based on strong quarterly earnings results - to its 2020 financial forecast because of the outbreak, which has caused over 100 deaths and over 4,000 confirmed cases in China.

 Shares of the company, which operates 4,292 stores in China, fell 1% in extended trading.